Ilagan Isabela Cowboys

-The Ilagan Isabela Cowboys are a Filipino professional basketball team based in Ilagan, Isabela.
-The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
+The Ilagan Isabela Cowboys (also known as Ilagan Isabela-Five Star Cowboys for sponsorship reasons) is a Filipino professional basketball team based in Ilagan, Isabela.
+The team competes in The Asian Tournament (TAT) and mainly in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
 The team plays its home games at the Capital Arena.

 The Ilagan-based franchise began play in the 2025 season as the league's newest expansion team to date.
-The Cowboys are the lone team based in the Cagayan Valley region and one of three teams based in Northern Luzon, alongside the Abra Solid North Weavers and Pangasinan Heatwaves.
+The Cowboys are the lone team based in the Cagayan Valley region and one of two teams based in Northern Luzon, alongside the Abra Weavers.

 History

 Basketball in Cagayan Valley

 The Cagayan Valley was first represented by the Cagayan Rising Suns of the PBA D-League and Pilipinas Commercial Basketball League (PCBL), playing from 2012 to 2015.
 In 2022, the Cagayan Valley Golden Eagles represented the region during the inaugural season of the Pilipinas Super League (PSL).

 Establishment

 In 2024, the MPBL began expanding into the northern regions of Luzon for its sixth season of play.
 It added two expansion teams: the Pangasinan Heatwaves from the Ilocos Region and the Abra Weavers from Cordillera, leaving Cagayan Valley behind.
 On January 16, 2025, league commissioner Kenneth Duremdes announced that the city of Ilagan will acquire an expansion team for the 2025 season.
 The expansion team was formally established on February 1 in Parañaque, with the league also announcing the name of the team as the Ilagan Isabela Cowboys.
 Former JRU Heavy Bombers head coach Louie Gonzalez was appointed as head coach of the Ilagan-based team after parting ways with JRU a month prior.

 The team played its first-ever game at home at the Capital Arena as part of opening day, where they defeated the Sarangani Gripper Motorcycle Tire, 74–54.